{{org_field_logo}}

 Medication must not be used to control behaviour unless prescribed for that purpose by a qualified prescriber following assessment, with a documented PRN/behavioural protocol that includes indications, maximum dose, contraindications and monitoring.
 Consent/best-interests is recorded and the primary purpose is explicit.
 The protocol is kept with the MAR and cross-referenced in the personal plan.
 Effects and side-effects are recorded at each administration, and the prescriber reviews necessity and effectiveness regularly; the manager seeks medicines optimisation/STOMP input where appropriate.

-12. Mechanical and Environmental Restrictions
+12. Mechanical, Environmental, Surveillance and Technology-Based Restrictions

 13. Recording and Post-Incident Review

-For every restrictive episode, staff complete an incident record the same day covering: date/time/duration; location; precipitating events; less-restrictive strategies attempted; who used the intervention and their training/competency date; technique used; impact on the person; injuries/medical checks; debrief offered/completed; family/representative informed; manager’s review; actions to prevent recurrence.
 Managers analyse trends (e.g., ABC patterns, times/places, staff mix) and feed learning into supervision, refresher training and service improvement.
 Where there is injury, significant risk, pattern escalation or safeguarding concern, statutory notifications and commissioner/prescriber updates are considered and documented.

 14. Welsh Language and Accessible Communication